Vince-0/MSTeams-FreePBX/README.md

 --debug
 Alias for --dry-run.

---email <addr>
+--email=<addr>
 Email address to use for Let's Encrypt SSL; avoids the interactive email prompt.

---fqdn <name>
+If omitted, the script will prompt interactively (entering blank skips issuance and falls back to any existing certificate).

+--fqdn=<name>
 Override detected host FQDN (used for Let's Encrypt certificates and as the recommended PJSIP transport ms_signaling_address).
-If omitted, the script uses the system hostname.
+If omitted, the script uses the system hostname. **Note:** the hostname must contain a dot (e.g. `sbc.example.com`); a bare name such as `localhost` will cause the script to abort.

+--use-existing-cert
+Use an existing certificate for the FQDN if found (non-interactive; skips issuance and renewal).

 --no-ssl
 Skip Let's Encrypt / SSL installation step (alias: --skip-ssl).

 --asterisk-only
 Install Asterisk from source (standalone, no FreePBX).
 Prompts for installation prefix, optional systemd service, and optional sample configs.
-Respects --version, --email, --no-ssl, and --dry-run.
+Respects --version, --email, --use-existing-cert, --no-ssl, and --dry-run.
 ```

 If you run `bash MSTeams-FreePBX-Install.sh` with no options, the script will:
-- Detect or default the Asterisk major version and prompt you to confirm or override it, and
+- Auto-detect the Asterisk major version (falls back to 22 LTS) and prompt you to confirm or override it.
+- Auto-detect CPU architecture and the Asterisk module library path — no prompt, silent.
+- Auto-detect the system hostname as the FQDN — no prompt, silent (use `--fqdn` if the hostname is not a public FQDN).
-- Prompt for an email address to use for Let's Encrypt SSL.
+- Prompt for an email address to use for Let's Encrypt SSL (entering blank falls back to any existing certificate).

 To run non-interactively, specify `--version` and `--email`, or use `--no-ssl` to skip SSL entirely.